Louis Major

 Biography

 I am a Senior Lecturer in Digital Education at the Manchester Institute of Education (MIE).
-My research focuses on digital technology’s role in the future of education, in particular, how this can help to address educational disadvantage and support effective dialogue and communication.
+My research focuses on digital technology's role in the future of education, with an emphasis on design to enhance educational dialogue and address educational disadvantage.
 I co-lead the Digital Technologies, Communication and Education Research and Scholarship group at the University of Manchester.
-I have also been an Editor of the British Journal of Educational Technology (BJET) since 2020.
+I have been an Editor of the British Journal of Educational Technology (BJET) since 2020, ranked #6 of all Educational Research journals in 2024.
+I am also an author of The Theory of Educational Technology: Towards a Dialogic Foundation for Design (Routledge, 2024).

 • Principal Investigator of the Gaming to Development project (G2D: 2020-21).
-Stimulated by the narrowing difference between the ‘real’ and ‘virtual’ world, particularly in the wake of COVID-19, G2D investigated how a real-time 3D creation platform - the Unreal Engine - can support careers education and enable young people to develop important 'future skills' and competences related to effective dialogue.
+G2D investigated how a real-time 3D creation platform — the Unreal Engine — can support careers education and enable young people to develop important 'future skills' and competences related to effective dialogue.

 • Co-Investigator of the Virtual Internships Project (VIP: 2019-21).
-Working with industry partners and teachers in England, VIP investigated how technology can enable young people from areas of low social mobility to engage meaningfully with the world of work (in addition to supporting the development of effective teamwork, problem-solving and creativity).
+Working with industry partners and teachers across England, VIP investigated how technology can enable young people from areas of low social mobility to engage meaningfully with the world of work, in addition to supporting the development of effective teamwork, problem-solving and creativity.

 • Lead UK Researcher on the Digitalised Dialogues Across the Curriculum project (DiDiAC: 2016-2020).
 Working with colleagues at the University of Oslo, and teachers across Norway and the UK, developing and evaluating the impact of a microblogging tool (Talkwall) on classroom dialogue and interaction.